Lyd-W/Science-and-Nature-Quiz/README.md

 ### Instructions Section

 The instructions to the quiz can be found using the dropdown menu at the top of the screen.
-On tablets and larger screens it shows in the top right corner, for mobile devices it fills the screen more to ensure easier readability.
+On tablets and larger screens, it shows in the top right corner, for mobile devices it fills the screen more to ensure easier readability.

 ![Instructions section](docs/instructions-section.png "Instructions Section")